Bayesian Speech Synthesizers Can Learn from Multiple Teachers: Limitations

+First, the current work focuses solely on English speech data without validating multilingual generalization.
+Extending BELLE to diverse languages and verifying its cross-lingual capabilities remains an important direction for future work.

+Second, regarding the experimental setup, we note that the official implementation of MELLE is not publicly available.
+Consequently, we rely on a faithful re-implementation as the baseline.
+While potential discrepancies in preprocessing pipelines (e.g., phoneme alignment) may cause the absolute performance of our MELLE baseline to differ slightly from the original paper, the comparison remains rigorously fair and valid, as both BELLE and the MELLE baseline utilize an identical training and evaluation pipeline in our experiments.

+Third, due to computational resource constraints, the ablation studies (Table~\ref{tab:multi teacher} and Table~\ref{tab:abl1}) were conducted on a reduced-scale dataset.
+While the absolute metric values in these studies are not directly comparable to the full-scale results (Table \ref{tab:main}), this standard academic practice effectively isolates and verifies the relative contributions of individual components within the proposed framework.

+Fourth, we acknowledge that our training data scale (under 5,000 hours) is considerably smaller than that of recent large-scale systems such as F5-TTS and MaskGCT (approx. 50,000 hours).
+However, this constraint effectively highlights a key strength of BELLE: it achieves comparable or even superior performance to these data-intensive baselines using an order of magnitude less data, demonstrating the exceptional data efficiency of our Bayesian evidential framework.

-Although BELLE demonstrates strong performance, there are two main limitations.
-First, the current study focuses solely on training and evaluation with English speech data, without validating multilingual generalization; extending BELLE to diverse languages remains an important direction for future work.
-Second, as with most AR TTS systems, BELLE’s RTF is still higher than that of recent flow-matching-based models.
-Further research on predicting multiple mel-spectrogram frames per step could substantially reduce RTF and enable lower-latency streaming TTS.
+Finally, as with most autoregressive models, BELLE’s Real-Time Factor (RTF) is higher than that of recent non-autoregressive approaches.
+Further research on predicting multiple mel-spectrogram frames per step could substantially reduce RTF and enable even lower-latency streaming synthesis.